Records & Cocktails: The Perfect Summer Cocktails To Go With Summer Spins

 Records and cocktails go together like…records and cocktails.
 In our Records & Cocktails series, we share recipes, tips, resources, and more to up your cocktail game.
-In our first edition, we discussed how to build out a quality home bar and how to get the most variety out of the fewest ingredients.
-With the season’s changing, we’re back to help squeeze the last fresh drops out of the summer heat and to transition happily into Fall.
+And with the arrival of summer, we’re back to help you squeeze the full summer experience out of your cocktails while those satisfying summer jams play in the background.

 It still feels like a steam bath…

-If the heat is still on, keep cocktailing like it’s summer.
-Keep the drinks light and damn near frozen.
+For the height of summer, the rule of thumb: keep the drinks light and damn near frozen.

 Gin Rickey - This is as crisp and refreshing as they get. ½ oz lime juice (or squeeze half a lime), 2 oz gin.
 Fill the rest of a collins glass with ice and club soda to taste.
 This is a deceptively simple cocktail that’s extremely refreshing.